Yasir-Khan22/portfolio/src/content/projects/project-2/index.md

 Rendered in ~40ms on localhost

-## 📄 Configuration

-The blog posts on the demo serve as the documentation and configuration.

 ## 💻 Commands

 All commands are run from the root of the project, from a terminal: